 After performing a mail-only mailbox migration, you may notice that some folders are of a different folder type (i.e., mail folder instead of calendar folder) in the Destination, and that some items may be missing.
 This happens when mail folders contain non-mail subfolders, such as calendar or contact subfolders.

 In the example screenshot below, Folder 1 is a mail folder, and Folder 2 (a subfolder of Folder 1) is a calendar folder in the Source environment.
 If you perform a mail-only mailbox migration, then Folder 1 and its subfolders are migrated.
 However, Folder 2 is converted to a mail folder in the Destination and calendar items saved within that folder are missing post-migration.

 To circumvent this issue, we recommend that you direct users to separate folders of different types and move non-mail folders to the root.
 If separating folder types is not possible, we recommend that you perform a full migration of all mailbox item types (mail, calendar, contacts, etc.).

 This issue can also occur when using the folder mapping support option to map the contents of a Source mailbox into a single folder on the Destination.
-Read the Can I migrate a Source mailbox into a single subfolder of a Destination mailbox? article for more information about how to circumvent this issue.
+See the Migrate Mailbox to Single Subfolder section of this article Folder Filtering & Mapping in MigrationWiz for more information about how to circumvent this issue.